-What was remarkable though is Allan promised to send me a brochure about being a parent entrepreneur, just for visiting his site.
+Which made what happened next even more amazing.
+Allan promised to send me a brochure about being a parent entrepreneur, just for visiting his site.
 Flash forward a few weeks and I got…THIS.

 I saw this title and cover and, as a dad of young twins, I was immediately moved.
 Allan says this book was inspired by a conversation he had with his seven-year old son, Jimmy.

 My twins are only twenty-two months, but part of the reason I’m excited about being an entrepreneur and am determined to be successful is because I want to show them what’s possible when you follow your dreams and don’t make “safe” choices in life.
 Because, as I said, “It’s Risky Playing it Safe.”